-On a national level, tell your U.S. Representatives and Senators that you'll be voting on the climate change issue in the next election.
+On a national level, tell your U.S. representatives and senators that you’ll be voting on climate change issues in the next election.
 Tell them you support carbon emissions trading and carbon taxes.
 These policies fairly assign the true costs of fossil fuel power.

 If you live in a state with good potential, ask your utility to install wind power.
 Many give you the option to choose power generated by wind or other renewable sources.